All Dogs Are Friendly if They are out in Public. Right?

-All of these rules are here for the protection of you and your dog.
+All of these rules are here to protect you and your dog.
 You may have a very friendly dog, but that does not mean that other dogs and owners are so inviting.
 Some owners like their dog and their dog alone and may also have small children who can easily be frightened by dogs.
 You want everyone to be safe while you are out on your walks with your dog, and you desire that your walks with your dog are special.
 They will be great as long as you abide by these rules and keep your dog at a distance from other dogs.